JacobVanzella/AdventOfCode2021/README.md

 ### Part 1
 The intro puzzle is as simple as a counting while loop, nothing special here.
 ### Part 2
 Part two isn't much more difficult than part one, but there is a cute technique to store these rotating values.
-By using an array of length `N` where `N` is the window size, we can use an index mod `N` to track a rotating position inside the array.
+By using an array of length $N$ where $N$ is the window size, we can use an index mod $N$ to track a rotating position inside the array.
 This means we don't need to shift the values on each iteration.

 ## Day 2:
 ### Part 1 & 2